Deep Andaman Queen Overview

 Deep Andaman Queen is a wonderful purpose-built liveaboard cruise boat, and one of the largest of those which cruise the Andaman Sea.
 There are many good reasons to choose to dive with the Deep Andaman Queen, mainly the boat's size, comfort and the professionalism of all the staff & crew.
 Deep Andaman Queen cruises (sometimes referred to as 'diving safaris') take divers to the best dive sites in both Thailand and Burma (Myanmar).
 Also, when the National Marine Parks are closed from May to late October, the boat is available for charter trips in southern Thai waters, which aren't as affected by the monsoon weather.

 There are six different types of cabin on Deep Andaman Queen.
 All have private en suite bathrooms & air conditioning.
 The 'standard' cabins are on the lower deck.
-There is a twin-bunk, a triple-bunk and one with four single beds.
-On the main deck there are two deluxe twin cabins, three deluxe double cabins and the master cabin.
+There are two twin-bunk cabins, a triple-bunk and one with four single beds.
+On the main deck there are two deluxe twin cabins, three deluxe double cabins and two master cabins.
 All main-deck cabins have doors which open out onto the deck giving a wonderful feeling of space and of course a sea view from the windows.

 On the upper deck of Deep Andaman Queen there is an air-conditioned lounge, but most people spend their time in the open air dining area.
 Here, briefings are held, you can chat with other guests, or update your log book.
 Of course, this is also where the delicious and plentiful food is served.
 The cooks prepare several meals every day including on departure evening.
 It's a mixture of Western and local cuisine, with something different every day and vegetarians are also coatered for.
 Diving is hungry work, but you won't go hungry on Deep Andaman Queen.